w3f/polguard/README.md

 The project includes deployment configurations in the `deployment` folder:

 - Docker Compose setup for local development
-- Helm charts for Kubernetes deployment
+- Helm chart for Kubernetes deployment

 For more details on deployment options, see the [Deployment Guide](deployment/README.md).

+## End-to-End Tests

+The project includes end-to-end tests that verify the complete flow from chain events to API incidents to Matrix notifications.
+These tests can be run locally using KinD or as part of the CI/CD pipeline.

+For more details, see the [E2E Tests Documentation](e2e/README.md).

 ## Development

 For development guidelines and notes, see the [Development Notes](docs/DEVELOPMENT.md).
 For information on publishing packages, see the [Publishing Guide](docs/PUBLISHING.md).